sporeprotocol/spore-contract/RFC_PROXY_AGENT.md

      <...any other cells>
 ```

-### Step 2: Create Cluster Agent Cell
+### Step2: Create Cluster Agent Cell

-Once the Cluster owner created the Cluster Proxy Cell, anyone able to unlock the Cluster Proxy Cell can create a special type cell: Cluster Agent Cell.
-The holder of this Cluster Agent Cell can mint Spore in a regular process and put it into the referenced Cluster.
+Once the Cluster owner created the Cluster Proxy Cell, anyone who is able to unlock the Cluster Proxy Cell is able to create a special type cell called: Cluster Agent Cell.
+Holder of this Cluster Agent Cell can mint Spore in a regular process and put it into the referenced Cluster.

 ```yaml
 Cluster Agent Cell: